 Default folders

-Upon installation of PaintShop Pro, you will get a set of default folders meant to contain all the supplies you will create or acquire.
-Those folders will likely be installed under MyDocuments.
+Upon installation of PaintShop Pro, you will get a set of default folders for all the supplies you will create or acquire.
+Those folders will likely appear under MyDocuments.
 If you have more than one version of PaintShop Pro, you will have a separate set of identical folders associated with each version.

-Although those are meant to gather your supplies in them, and it would seem like the most logical thing to do, there are some drawbacks; if you ever need to uninstall PSP, for whatever reason, there is a risk that those folders will also be deleted, so you would lose your supplies.
+Although those are meant to gather your supplies in them, there are some drawbacks; if you ever need to uninstall PSP, there is a risk that those folders will also be deleted.
+If this happens, you would lose your supplies.
 Another inconvenience is that over time, as you upgrade PSP versions, you would end up with files in different folders while you might want to use them in different versions and might miss them if they were saved in the folder for another version.
 There is a way around this, but there are also some simpler methods.

 Get your own folders

-Since PaintShop Pro creates all those folders for you, you can simply copy all of those empty folders and save them in a different location on your drive.
+Since PaintShop Pro creates all those folders for you, simply copy them all and save them in a different location on your drive.
 You can have a whole section called "MyPSPSupplies", in which you can have the exact same folders.
 Why recreate them one by one when you can just copy and paste them?

 Having all your supplies in a master section will help centralize them all.
 You will have an easier time saving and retrieving them if you know of a single place to find them.